brungerlab/single_molecule_matlab_scripts/README.md

 Single molecule scripts of the Brunger lab.

 **Note:some of the scripts require these MATLAB Add-Ons:**

 Statistics and Machine Learning Toolbox
-Image Processing Toolbox*
+Image Processing Toolbox
 Signal Processing Toolbox

-Include these directories in the Matlab path.

 ## /fusion_detector ##
 matlab script to detect fusion events in time trace files